rsalmei/alive-progress/README.md

 I like to think of it as a new kind of progress bar for python, as it has among other things:
   - a cool live spinner, which makes it clear the process did not hang and your terminal/connection is healthy;
   - a visual feedback of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;
-  - an efficient multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60fps refresh rate) to keep CPU usage low and avoid terminal spamming;
+  - an efficient multi-threaded bar, which updates itself at a fraction of the actual speed (1,000,000 iterations per second equates to roughly 60fps refresh rate) to keep CPU usage low and avoid terminal spamming; 📌 new: you can now calibrate this!
   - an expected time of arrival (eta), that shows the remaining processing time in a friendly way, not anything like `eta: 1584s`, it will nicely show `eta: 0:26:24` as you would expect (but anything less than a minute is indeed `eta: 42s`);
   - a `print()` hook, which allows print statements in the midst of an alive-bar context, nicely cleaning the output of any garbage, and even enriching with the current count when it occurred;
   - after your processing has finished, a nice receipt is printed with the statistics of that run, including the elapsed time and observed throughput;